Azure-Samples/function-python-ai-langchain/README.md

 ## Deploy to Azure

-The easiest way to deploy this app is using the [Azure Dev CLI aka AZD](https://aka.ms/azd).
+The easiest way to deploy this app is using the [Azure Dev CLI](https://aka.ms/azd).
 If you open this repo in GitHub CodeSpaces the AZD tooling is already preinstalled.

 To provision and deploy:
 ```bash